robbyt/go-supervisor/runnables/httpserver/README.md

 # HTTP Server Runnable

-A production-ready HTTP server that integrates with go-supervisor for lifecycle management.
+An HTTP server that integrates with go-supervisor for lifecycle management.

 ## Why Use This?

-Building HTTP servers that handle shutdown gracefully is complex.
 When a process receives a termination signal, it needs to stop accepting new connections while allowing in-flight requests to complete.
-This package solves that problem by providing an HTTP server that:
+This package provides an HTTP server that:

 - Integrates with go-supervisor's shutdown coordination
 - Reloads configuration without dropping connections